-For Aanchal*, an Indian student studying in Canada, visiting different countries wasn’t something new and she found it easy to make herself comfortable in a whole new environment.
+- For Aanchal*, an Indian student studying in Canada, visiting different countries wasn’t something new, and she found it easy to make herself comfortable in a whole new environment.
 Nevertheless, she wishes she could’ve stayed with more locals and made more friends.
-Aanchal told us that networking while being in a new country is quite important, as it can prove to be highly beneficial in times of emergencies.
+Aanchal told us that networking in a new country is quite important, as it can prove to be highly beneficial in times of emergencies.
 It will also help you to learn more about new cultures and traditions.
 Aanchal’s word of advice for all those who are planning to study abroad is that “you shouldn’t be afraid to make mistakes and explore more, every country has its own beauty”.

 Ajay made it a point to engage with support groups on campus and become a part of numerous student-led clubs.
-This has helped him to have a more holistic college experience and form many important friendships.
+This has helped him to have a more holistic college experience and form many lasting friendships.

 - “Starting your life in a new country while being a student can be quite hard to manage.
 There will be so many places you’ll want to visit and new things you’ll want to try out, but it is essential that you keep academics as your top priority.”